 Amelia indicated the melted jewelry.
 “Your wedding rings.
-Both of them, fused together in the fire.”
+Fused together in the fire.”

 “Why did she do it?” said Amelia.

 Phillip sighed.
-“To hurt me, maybe.
-To get back at me for not loving her the way she wanted.
-Maybe just as a way to escape.
+“To get back at me, for not loving her the way she wanted.
+Or maybe just as a way to escape.
 I think she meant to run off with the captain, if she’d gotten away with it.
 I doubt he would have agreed.
 I don’t think he had a thing to do with it really, now.”

 “How did she do it all?
 She was in her room the first night, when the trellis fell?”

 “She planted the mask before I came in,” said Phillip.
 “And she forced Jeremiah to wait outside and knock the trellis over at the right time.
 That’s why she beat him so badly the next day; to make sure he kept quiet.
-He didn't know what she was planning, and he didn't dare warn the rest of us after that.”
+She did other things to him too, to keep him afraid.”

 “But the trunk, and the weights?”

 "I know.
 I try to keep her pacified by playing.
 It helps sometimes, like the drums.
 But only sometimes.
-In truth, I don't know what to do about her.
 I can't leave, and neither can she, and now that you're here she probably won't let you leave either.
 That's why I thought you deserved to at least know why all this was happening to you.
 And also because..." he trailed off.

-Amelia blushed and looked away, pulling the towel tighter around her.
-She shifted in her seat, uncertain what to say for a second.
+Amelia blushed, pulling the towel tighter around her.
+Phillip looked away, respectful of her modesty.
+Amelia shifted in her seat, unsure what to say for a second.
 Then: "Phillip?"

 “Will you play again?”
-She leaned against him a little, putting her head on his shoulder.
-He was cold to touch, but she didn't mind.
+She leaned against him a little, head on his shoulder; his touch was cold, but not unpleasant.
 “It’s such a beautiful song.”